ggerganov/llama.cpp/README-sycl.md

 2. Install Intel® oneAPI Base toolkit.

-Note: You can skip step this if you want to build inside docker container

 a.
 Please follow the procedure in [Get the Intel® oneAPI Base Toolkit ](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit.html).

 Recommend to install to default folder: **/opt/intel/oneapi**.